 Dr. Anahita Kalianivala, Chronic Pain Therapist

-I help people transform their relationship to chronic pain and take back their lives.
+I help people transform their relationship to chronic pain and rebuild trust in themselves.

 Hi there, I’m Dr. Kalianivala